juheechoi01/weathercanpicyourmusic/README.md

 ## Platform Accessibility

 * **Streamlit Integration**: Embedded our system into Streamlit, allowing for easy access and user interaction.
 Simply download our model (CNN_baseline.h5) and the Streamlit page files (Home.py, 'pages' folder) to get started.
-* **Open for All**: Anyone can run the website on their local machine and enjoy personalized music recommendations.
+* **Open for All**: Anyone can run the website on their local machine and enjoy personalized music recommendations 😊

 ---
 **WeatherCanPicYourMusic bridges the gap between your sensory experience and your music.**